Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-swap.md

 Deposits the withdrawn payments into the local account.

 ### Exit Seat
-The user’s seat exits the contract, completing their involvement.
+The seat exits the offer, completing the offer being handled.

 ## Building and Executing Swap Instructions